So, you or your child has been accepted by one or more schools. Congratulations! Now for the fun part: finalizing the plans for paying for college.

 Scholarships: This is another type of aid that doesn't need repayment.
-Schools, nonprofits, and private organizations usually award scholarships, which usually require a separate application.
+Schools, nonprofits, and private organizations award scholarships, which usually require a separate application.
 Scholarships can be based on merit—like academics, athletic achievement, or a special talent—or they can be awarded based on financial need.

 Work-study: These funds can be earned while in school, usually by working at a designated job for the school.
 Work-study is awarded based on financial need and is not applied directly to the balance owed to the school.
+You'll be paid directly.
 The student applies for a work-study job and earns a regular paycheck like almost any other job.
 The only difference is that there's a maximum amount available for the semester.

 Parent PLUS loans: In some cases, Parent PLUS loans may appear on a financial aid award letter as an option to help cover costs.
 However, even if this is listed on the award letter, the parent or legal guardian must apply for and be eligible to receive a Parent PLUS loan based on his or her credit history.
 If a parent is approved and winds up borrowing a Parent PLUS loan, he or she is legally responsible for paying it back (not the student).
-However, if they're denied, the student will be allowed to take out additional unsubsidized loans—but be careful, because this will result in more unsubsidized money to repay.
+If they're denied, the student will be allowed to take out additional unsubsidized loans—but be careful, because this will result in more interest to repay.

 If you come across any other financial aid terms that you don't understand, look them up in our glossary!